-When he received none, he knew something was wrong.
+When he received no response, he knew something was wrong.

-"Someone has interfered," he said to himself, "Someone who was had the power to destroy my minion.
+"Someone has interfered," he concluded, "Someone who was had the power to destroy my minion.
 But who?"

-Serena stared at the pile of dust that had once been Morga before it disappeared entirely.
+Serena stared at the pile of dust that had once been Morga before it vanished entirely.

 "No way," she whispered, "I did that?"